abhiSyncd/Java-Threads-Step-By-Step/8-a-Custom_Thread_Pool/readMe.md

 ## IO Bound Tasks

 **Database Calls**

     PROBLEM :
     > A thread is blocked until DB response is returned.
     > The thread pool is limited by the database's connection pool size.
       Does it make any sense to have 1000 running threads in front of a database connection pool with 100 connections?

 **Service Calls**

+    PROBLEM :
     > A thread is blocked until DB response is returned.
     > The thread pool is limited by the throughput of this service as well.